 Dubuque has joined over 100 cities across the nation in accepting the “My Brother’s Keeper” Community Challenge.
-The initiative was launched this fall by President Obama and challenges communities to ensure that efforts to support youth in meeting their potential are effectively reaching those youth most at risk, particularly young men of color.
+The initiative challenges communities to ensure that efforts to support youth in meeting their potential are effectively reaching those youth most at risk, particularly young men of color.

 Specifically, the challenge encourages communities to focus on efforts around these six goals:

 • All children enter school cognitively, physically, socially and emotionally ready

 • All children read at grade level by 3rd grade